Barry University Success Summer Camp on Web Design

 The second annual S.T.E.M Research Symposium is aimed at engaging the Barry community to learn about ongoing discoveries within S.T.E.M. disciplines.
 Undergraduate students from Barry University, St. Thomas University and MiamiDade College present posters related to their research accomplishments conducted in Biology, chemistry, computer science, mathematics and physics.

-There were 45 posters and all presenters were competing for cash prices and after a difficult process of judging from the 22 judges from Barry's College of Arts and Sciences, the school of Adult and Continuing Education, and St. Thomas University's School of Science, Technology and Engineering Management there were two first place winners with a prize of $150, a third place winner with a prize of $50 and 4 honorary winners with a cash prize of $30.
+There were 45 posters and all presenters were competing for cash prices and after a difficult process of judging from the 22 judges from Barry's College of Arts and Sciences, the School of Professional And Career Education, and St. Thomas University's School of Science, Technology and Engineering Management there were two first place winners with a prize of $150, a third place winner with a prize of $50 and 4 honorary winners with a cash prize of $30.

 MCS students and faculty presented 10 papers in the areas of mathematics and computer science.